Genetic Counseling

 At your appointment, you can expect that you and your providers will discuss the following:

 • Your personal medical history and ethnic background.
 Your providers will likely ask about your overall health, your reproductive history, any history of cancer, any biopsies you may have had in the past for suspected cancer and results of past cancer screenings.
 Additionally, if you are considering genetic testing for breast cancer, your genetic counselor will want to know if you are of Ashkenazi Jewish (Eastern European) descent.
-About 1 in 40 Ashkenazi Jewish women has a BRCA
+About 1 in 40 Ashkenazi Jewish individuals has a BRCA1 or BRCA2 mutation

 • Your family’s cancer history.
 You and your genetic counselor will build a family tree to visualize any cancer diagnoses on either side of your family.
 This will include the type of cancer, age at diagnosis and treatment outcome.